D' Anothers: Casting

 D'Anothers served as the first film of Toni Gonzaga under Star Cinema after she was transferred to ABS-CBN from rival GMA Network in the same year as the film's release.
-Aside from Gonzaga, it is also the first film for Roxanne Guinoo, Neri Naig, Michelle Madrigal and Joross Gamboa, all of them are newly-discovered talents from the network's talent competition program Star Circle Quest (SCQ).
+Aside from Gonzaga, it is also the first film for Roxanne Guinoo, Neri Naig, Michelle Madrigal, and Joross Gamboa, all of them are newly-discovered talents from the network's talent competition program Star Circle Quest (SCQ).

 For Pokwang, who played the role of Valat, the film served as her first comedy horror film that she starred in and also, her second film under the film studio.

 Release

 D'Anothers was produced and distributed by Star Cinema and it was released in more than 100 cinemas nationwide on July 27, 2005.

 The film received an international premiere at the 8th Far East Film Festival in Udine, Italy on April 21, 2006.

 Reception

 Box office

 According to the report from the staff of the film studio, the film earned ₱10 million on its first day of theatrical showing.
-On the third week of its theatrical run, the film has reached its ₱100 million-mark in box-office, marking itself as a "blockbuster".
+On the third week of its theatrical run, the film has reached its ₱100 million-mark in the box-office, marking itself as a "blockbuster".